JesseGinnever/angular-seed/README.md

 node server.js
 ```

+Test that the (REST request)[http://localhost:3000/github/followers?username=octocat] is returning XML correctly

 ### Run the Angular Application

 We have preconfigured the project with a simple development web server.
 The simplest way to start